LL-Pengfei/CS1010-AY1819S1-Personal/docs/vim.md

 - `t` + char:  search forward in the line and sit on one space before the matching char
 - `$` jump to end of line
 - `0` jump to the beginning of the line
+- `^` jump to the first non-blank character of the line
 - `%` jump between matching parentheses
 - CTRL-`d` jump forward (Down) half page
 - CTRL-`f` jump Forward one page